centertap/TikaAllTheFiles/README.md

 ## Known Bugs

- * TATF *should* work with MediaWiki 1.36 and 1.37, however it has not yet been tested with any version >1.35.
+ * TATF is expected to work with MediaWiki 1.40 and 1.41, however it has not yet been tested with any version >1.39.
 If there are any version-related issues, we would only expect them to affect MIME types configured to use the `wrapping` handler-strategy.